grantsrb/cogmtc/README.md

         the range of potential target counts for training the action model during phases other than 0. both low and high are inclusive. only applies to gordongames variants.

     "hold_outs": set (or list) of ints
-        the targets to hold out during training "hold_lang": set (or list) of ints or bool the language targets to hold out during training. if None or true, defaults to `hold_outs`. if False, no langauge is held out. if a set or list, then the model is not trained on the listed integers
+        the targets/item counts to hold out during training. influences `hold_lang` and `hold_actns` depending on their respective values.
+See the documentation below for more detail "hold_lang": set (or list) of ints or bool the language targets to hold out during training. if true, defaults to `hold_outs`. if None or False, no langauge is held out. if a set or list, then the contained integers represent the `n_items` values that are held out from the language training "hold_actns": set (or list) of ints or bool the ending game target quantities to hold out during training. if true, defaults to value of `hold_outs`. if False or None, no target quantities are held out. if a set or list, then the game never has an ending target quantity of the listed integers.
-    "hold_actns": set (or list) of ints or bool the ending game target quantities to hold out during training. if None or true, defaults to value of `hold_outs`. if False, no target quantities are held out. if a set or list, then the model is not trained on the listed integers
+        Important to note that the held target quantities are still contained within episodes with target quantities greater than the held target quantity. i.e. holding a target quanity of 6 will not hold the necessary 6 value from training on target quantities of 7 or greater.

     "zipf_order": float or None
         if greater than 0, the targets are drawn proportionally to the